Ivan (footballer, born 1955)

 Ivan César Silva Machado (born 2 March 1955), simply known as Ivan, is a Brazilian former professional footballer who played as a centre-back.

 Career

-Ivan played for Araçatuba, XV de Piracicaba, Vasco, Náutico, Santa Cruz and SC Beira-Mar.
+Ivan played for Araçatuba, XV de Piracicaba, Vasco da Gama, Náutico, Santa Cruz and Beira-Mar.
 At Vasco, he was part of the state champion squad in 1982, and won the Silver Ball in 1984, in addition to the second Pernambuco championship in 1986 and 1987 with Santa Cruz.
-He currently lives in the city of Olinda, Pernambuco, where he is pastor of a church.
+He later lived in the city of Olinda, Pernambuco, where he is pastor of a church.